Centennial High School Football Booster Club

 How does Centennial High School Football Booster Club spend its money?

 Centennial High School Football Booster Club directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Centennial High School Football Booster Club tax-deductible?